hotpipro/scripts/README.md

 - **DLNA Media Server**

-  - Easily access your USB storage's media library using your favourite DLNA-enabled device, such as a smart TV.
+  - Easily access your media library using your favourite DLNA-enabled device, such as a smart TV.

 <BR>